Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 **Document Title and Description:**
 <p class="title">
 <!-- insert title here -->
-Two Ways to Calculate Your Macronutrient Ratios for a Quantified and Modifiable Approach to Nutrition
+Why and How to Calculate Daily Macronutrient Requirements: 2 Methods
 </p>

 **Theme**: Calculating your daily macronutrient requirements is a simple activity that can be done in 5 or 10 minutes, and is an essential step in formulating almost any nutrition plan.